Ready your flashlights and huddle up: we’ve got a ghostly tale to tell along with all the need-to-knows of the Hungry

 DON’T touch or kick the offerings or burners.
 If you do, apologise!
 And take photos of the offerings at your own peril.
 You might just end up with an unwanted spooky houseguest after making the rookie error of snapping a shot of the offerings.
 You shouldn’t do everything just for the ‘gram!

-DON’T sit in the front row as it’s reserved for the spirits.
+Avoid sitting in the front row, as it is reserved for the spirits.

 5. Finally, stick to the rules!

-We’ve already included some of the don’ts surrounding Hungry Ghost Festival, but here are a few more superstitions and rules to follow to help keep the ghosts at bay.
+We’ve already included some of the don’ts surrounding the Hungry Ghost Festival, but here are a few more superstitions and rules to follow to help keep the ghosts at bay.

 - Have the little ones tucked in bed before the witching hour so that they don’t bump into any spirits.

 - Keep off the wine, as people believe it’s easier for people who are intoxicated to become possessed.

 - Take a break from the pool: spirits are supposedly fond of trying to drown people so that they can be reincarnated in a new body.

 - Avoid making big changes until after Hungry Ghost Festival.
 Getting married, moving house, rearranging furniture or buying new vehicles might disturb residing spirits, so are best avoided during this month.

 - Don’t kill any moths, as the Chinese believe they are spirits trying to find their way home.

 - Never speak ill of the dead.
 Not to be all ‘Big Brother’s watching’, but you probably won’t want your ancestors paying you a visit, Mulan style.
 Even if Great Aunty Wu wasn’t the nicest person, keep your opinions to yourself lest she turns up to berate you in ghost form.

 - Avoid the number four as it sounds like the word “death” in Chinese.